HickamsDictum/Data-Science-Blog/README.md

 # Data-Science-Blog
-A collection of data science case studies and blog articles.
+A collection of data science case studies and blog articles by Benjamin Hinson-Ekong.

 ##Machine Learning Case Studies: